TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 We may provide links to online services that we do not own or operate.
 These services fall outside of this Privacy Policy and we have no control over the data they collect.
 For example, if you click on an advertisement, you may be taken to the advertiser's website.
 Once on a third-party site, your data may be collected by others.
 We encourage you to read the privacy policies of such services before using them.

-You may use our service through third-party sites and to send you offers.
+You may use our service through third-party sites.
 For example, you may watch a video that is embedded on a third-party site or use one of our apps on a third-party platform.
 This Privacy Policy covers our apps and video players, but does not cover any third-party site or any third-party video player.

 14\.
 International Data Transfers and Certain User Rights 14.1 Location of Data